Last Updated: 28/05/2020 at 18:32

 - Saturday and Sunday, 8.00am to 6.00pm

-The NHS also has a handy website that has the answers to a lot of common questions.
+The NHS also has a useful website that has the answers to a lot of common questions.

 More information from Young Scot on Coronavirus (COVID-19)